vipulnaik/diet-exercise-health/events/2025/2025-09-10-blood-tests.md

 in both hands.
 The calendar reminder only had resumption in one hand, but I didn't pay attention to it and overall I felt recovered in both hands, so I just did both hands.

+### Resumption of strength exercises five days later (2025-09-15)

+Five days later, on Monday 2025-09-15, I resumed strength exercises.
+My original intent had been to resume strength exercises on Sunday 2025-09-14, but I skipped all exercises on that day for other reasons.